threefoldtech/info_grid/src/documentation/farmers/3node_building/5_set_bios_uefi.md

 * Set Client Address Method (or the equivalent) at DHCP.
 Only use Static IP if you know what you are doing.
   * Your router will assign a dynamic IP address to your 3Node when it connects to Internet.
 * Secure Boot should be left at disabled
   * Enable it if you know what you are doing.
-Otherwise, it can be set at disabled.
+Otherwise, it should be set at disabled.
+* Set Network Stack and PXE at Enabled.
+  * Note: Network Stack is a prerequisite for PXE.
+  * Note: In some cases, farmers had to disable Network State for the 3Node to properly boot, but in general enabling it is needed.

 ## Setting the Remote Management of a Server with a Static IP Address (Optional)